dallday/map80memorytest/README.md

 m80memtp - stands for M80MEMoryTestPaging

 The main change for Version 6 was to avoid an issue on the Nascom4 system and the serial port.
+It also added a cycle number to the top screen so you know how many times the test has run.
 Version 7 was a fix to version 6 to get the top line on the screen correct :(

 See m80memtp.asm for full details on using the program.

+Usage:-
+  E C80 8000 9000 2
+This will test from address 8000 to 8FFF using 4 32k pages

 See readme.txt for details on assembling the program using z80asm on a linux system.